triSYCL/triSYCL/README.rst

 some strong implementations like ComputeCpp_, `DPC++`_ or hipSYCL_
 that can be used on various targets.

-This implementation is mainly based on C++20 features backed with OpenMP_ or TBB_ for parallel execution on the CPU, with `Boost.Compute`_ for the non single-source OpenCL_ interoperability layer and with an experimental (from 2017-2018 which is now obsolete) LLVM_/Clang_ version for the device compiler providing full single-source SYCL_ experience, typically targeting a SPIR_ device.
+This implementation is mainly based on C++23 features backed with OpenMP_ or TBB_ for parallel execution on the CPU, with `Boost.Compute`_ for the non single-source OpenCL_ interoperability layer and with an experimental LLVM_/Clang_ version for the device compiler (from 2017-2018 which is now obsolete) providing full single-source SYCL_ experience, typically targeting a SPIR_ device.
 Since in SYCL_ there is a host fall-back, this CPU implementation can be seen as an implementation of this fall-back too.